The desert is an intensely harsh place. Seldom are animals suitable for living in deserts due to their severe heat and inherent dryness.

 It has an extremely good sense of camouflage for surviving in the deserts of North America.

-A species of ant native to South America is the fire ant.
-They were brought to many other countries worldwide, including the US, where they are considered invasive.
+The fire ant is a species of ant native to South America.
+It was brought to many other countries worldwide, including the US, where it is considered invasive.

 Their reputation stems from their capacity to deliver excruciating bites and stings.